Rosinweed, Whole-Leaf Rosinweed, Wholeleaf Rosinweed, Entire-Leaf Rosinweed, Prairie Rosinweed, ETC.

 The genus, Silphium L., was named and described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 13 species in the Silphium genus (as of 4-25-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,671 genera.
-Those numbers could change periodically as updates are made by POWO.
-The number of genera in the family changes quite often, up or down.
+As of 12-26-21 when this page was last updated, Plants of the World Online by Kew lists 13 species in the Silphium genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+Those numbers could change periodically as updates are made on POWO.
+The number of genera in the family fluctuates quite often.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.